 Proposers shall specifically mark as "Confidential" any elements of their respective Technical Proposal and Cost Proposal, as well as any pre-proposal exchanges of information, that they consider to contain confidential or proprietary information, and the release of which would constitute an unreasonable invasion of privacy.
 All markings must be conspicuous; use color, bold, underlining, or some other method in order to conspicuously distinguish the mark from the other text.
 Do not mark the entire Proposal as confidential or proprietary.
 In the Technical Proposal appendix, Proposer shall include a list of page numbers that contain confidential and/or proprietary information.
-Failure to include this list in the Technical Proposal appendix waives the confidentiality protection and subjects the information to disclosure in accordance with the law.
+Failure to mark "Confidential" information include this list in the Technical Proposal appendix waives the confidentiality protection and subjects the information to disclosure in accordance with the law.
 In determining whether to release documents, the SCDOT will rely on the Proposer's marking of each page or portions of pages of documents, as required by these instructions, as being either "Confidential" or "Trade Secret".
 Proposer shall be prepared upon request to provide justification of why such materials shall not be disclosed under the South Carolina Freedom of Information Act, Section 30-4-10, et seq., South Carolina Code of Laws (1976) as amended.
 Proposals will be kept confidential and will not be disclosed, except as may be required by law.
 Blanket designations of confidentiality (i.e. that do not identify the specific information believed to be confidential) may be disregarded.

+The Proposer must submit one complete copy of its Proposal without redactions if any.
+Proposer may also submit a redacted version in which "Confidential" information may be concealed.
+Failure to redact "Confidential" information waives the confidentiality protection and subjects the information to disclosure in accordance with the law.
 The Proposer must submit one complete copy of its Proposal from which it concealed such "Confidential" information, i.e. the redacted copy.
 Even in the absence of "Confidential" information, the Proposer must submit a redacted copy of its Proposal.
 The redacted copy should (i) reflect the same pagination as the original, (ii) show the empty space from which information was redacted, and (iii) be submitted electronically.
 Except for the information concealed, the redacted copy must be identical to its original Proposal, and the SCDOT POC must be able to view, search, copy and print the redacted copy without a password.